aryansingho7/aryansingho7/README.md

 ## Points Concerning me
 - I am overly fond of Open Source contributions.
-- Currently I'm doing my best to learn the Sorcery of C++, Python, HTML CSS and JS.
+- Currently I'm doing my best to learn the Sorcery of C++, Python, HTML CSS.
 - Since I am particularly interested in backend concepts, I am looking for mentorship in this area.
 - Fun fact: In my spare time, I research on a wide range of topics, including not only tech but also socio-political and economic issues.
 - 📫 Please do contact if there are any concerns: [aryanofficial5411@gmail.com](mailto:aryanofficial5411@gmail.com)